Content

 Sliced fruit with nut butter or veggie sticks with hummus for a satisfying snack

-The internet is ripe with recipes, meal plans and snack ideas if you ever need more inspiration.
+The internet is ripe with recipes, meal plans, and snack ideas if you ever need more inspiration.

 Why?
 Adequate rest helps regulate hunger hormones.
 When you’re sleep-deprived, your body produces more appetite-stimulating ghrelin.
-It also lowers your levels of leptin, which is responsible for signaling fullness.
+It also lowers levels of leptin, which is responsible for signaling fullness.

 When these hormones are out of whack, you’re more likely to overeat and experience cravings that could derail your progress.